MistyCommunity/Documentation/src/content/tools-&-apps/web-based-tools/command-center.md

 ## Expression

 Misty comes with a number of default system image files that you can display on her screen, as well as default audio files that she can play.
-Use the **Expression** controls to interact with these assets or to upload and manage your own image and audio files.
+Use the **Expression** controls to interact with these assets or to upload and manage your own image, video, and audio files.
 You can also use this section to change the color of the LED on Misty's chest.

 ![Expression controls](/assets/images/command_center_expression.png)

-### Adding a custom audio or image file to Misty
+### Adding custom image, video, and audio files to Misty

-Please read the following before uploading new image or audio files to Misty:
+Please read the following before uploading custom assets to Misty:

-* For images, valid file types are .jpg, .jpeg, .gif, and .png.
+* Valid image file types are `.jpg`, `.jpeg`, `.gif`, and `.png`.
 Because Misty does not adjust the scaling of images you upload with the [Command Center](http://sdk.mistyrobotics.com/command-center/), for best results use an image with proportions similar to that of Misty's screen (480 x 272 pixels)
+* Valid video file types are `.mp4` and `.wmv`.
-* For audio, valid file types are .wav, .mp4, .wma, and .aac.
+* Valid audio file types are `.wav`, `.mp4`, `.wma`, and `.aac`.
-* The maximum size for both audio and image files is 3 MB.
+* The maximum size for files you upload with the command center is 6 MB.

-Follow these steps to add a custom audio or image file to Misty:
+Follow these steps to upload an image, video, or audio file to Misty:

-1. To select a file to upload to Misty, either drag a file into the rectangular drop area, or click the text in the drop area browse for the file on your computer.
+1. To select a file to upload to Misty, either drag a file into the rectangular drop area, or click the text in the drop area browse for the file on your computer. **Note:** Use the **Image** section to upload both image files **and** video files.
-2. Once the upload is complete, you can locate the file in the dropdown list of images or audio files to confirm the upload was successful.
+2. Once the upload is complete, you can locate the file in the relevant dropdown list to confirm the upload was successful.

 ### Working with audio files